-DeVore: In the past we’ve sort of stuck with the two to three year scenario.
+DeVore: In the past we’ve sort of stuck with the 2-3 year scenario.
 That seems to be the magical recipe where the skill level has grown enough in the sport to have a nice little leap so we’re not saying, “Oh, we beat [the record] by four people.”

-The wind tunnels have really helped progress the learning curve dramatically.
+Wind tunnels have really helped the learning curve.
 For a long time people like Mike and myself were among only 10-20 people in the world who could do it.
 It would take thousands of jumps to learn how to freefly so people would take seasons and seasons to learn.
 Now you can go into a wind tunnel and with a couple months of flying aggressively you’ve done 10 years’ worth of jumping.

 Any predictions for the next record?